-Adopt A Barn Cat
+Adopt A Working Cat

-Barn Cat Adoption
+Working Cat Adoption

 In Bradford and Tioga Counties, the problem of cat overpopulation sometimes results in cats that have never had much contact with humans.
 These cats are what we call unsocialized, or feral, cats, and because they did not learn as kittens that humans can be their friends, they are afraid of people and would prefer to keep their distance.

-While these cats can’t be placed in a traditional adoptive home, ACS is committed to providing them with an alternative option: barn cat placement.
+While these cats can’t be placed in a traditional adoptive home, ACS is committed to providing them with an alternative option: working cat placement.
 These cats prefer minimal to no human contact, and are not suited to be indoor pets.
 They do, however, thrive as working cats, and will gladly make the bargain of policing your property against rodents and pests for the small price of food, water, and a dry place to sleep and shelter from the weather.
 Sounds like a deal, right?

 To top it off, ACS has already taken care of the basics for you!
 These cats are already spayed/neutered, vaccinated against rabies and distempter, and given a dose a flea preventative and dewormer before going home with you.
 This means they are healthy and ready for the life of an outdoor cat, at no cost to you, and will never populate your barn and property with kittens.